Debt Payoff Calculator: How Long to Become Debt-Free

 Key Insight

-When you carry several debts, the fastest route is to throw every spare dollar at the highest-rate balance while paying the minimum on the rest.
-Each balance you clear frees its payment to accelerate the next.
+This calculator models a SINGLE debt with a steady payment; the strategies below (avalanche, snowball, consolidation) explain how to apply the same payoff math across several debts.
+The core lesson holds either way: when you carry several debts, the fastest route is to throw every spare dollar at the highest-rate balance while paying the minimum on the rest, then reapply each freed-up payment to the next balance.

 Debt avalanche vs snowball: when to use each